Family Law Attorney in Santa Ana, CA

 Domestic Violence

 Family law attorneys can help when you are involved in a domestic violence relationship.
 California courts can issue domestic violence restraining orders against someone you’ve had an intimate relationship with or against relatives who have abused you or your children.
-Types of abuse recognized include:
+Types of abuse recognized are listed below::

 • Emotional